 Passport & Visa

-In order to enter Lithuania, Russia, Estonia and Latvia, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Russia.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours) or by applying directly through the Russian consulate.
+In order to enter Lithuania, Russia, Estonia and Latvia, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
+Additionally, U.S. and Canadian passport holders must obtain a visa in advance in order to enter Russia.
+You may choose to obtain your individual visa by applying directly to the Russian consulate or by using a visa provider, such as our partner company, VisaCentral.
 If you opt to apply with the Russian consulate and require additional assistance and/or documentation from Go Ahead Tours, a special arrangements fee of $95 per person may be charged.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.